zihaoxu/My_Portfolio/README.md

 ### Statsketball Challenge - ASA
 In this project, we aim to predict 2017 NCAA March Madness basketball game results using Support Vector Machine.
-We scraped data from two sources: Kenpom and Sport-references, cleaned and wrangled the data, and trained a SVM model to predict the actual game results, yielding a accuracy of 84.375% on out of sample data.
+We scraped data from two sources: Kenpom and Sport-references, cleaned and wrangled the data, and trained a SVM model to predict the actual game results, yielding an accuracy of 84.375% on out of sample data.
 **Project Summary:**  https://bit.ly/2lAeA5F

 ### Expedia Challenge - UCLA DataFest